| Kynex is pleased to

 maintain your hedge equally across the accounts and different prime

+brokers.
 EXAMPLE: To illustrate how Post-Allocation Delta works,

 let us assume your current inventory is 1,000 on the primary versus 20,000